-Permitted Restricted discretionary Matters of discretion a.
-The following built form standards shall apply to any boundary with properties used for residential activity within the zone: i.
-16.4.3.4 Minimum building setback from the boundary with a residential zone ii.
-16.4.3.5 Sunlight and outlook at boundary with a residential zone iii.
-16.4.3.6 Outdoor storage of materials/car parking Non-compliance with permitted standard a.
-Minimum building setback from the boundary with a residential zone - 16.5.1.4 b.
-Sunlight and outlook at boundary with a residential zone - 16.5.1.5 c.
+Permitte ed Restricted discretionary Matters of discretion a. to any b owing built form standards shall apply boundary with properties used for ial activity within the zone: 16.4.3.4 Minimum building setback from the boundary with a residential zone; 16.4.3.5 Sunlight and outlook at boundary with a residential zone.
+For the purpose of this rule, Diagram E of Appendix 16.6.11 shall apply; 16.4.3.6 Outdoor storage of materials/car parking.
+Non-compliance with permitted standard a.
+Minimum building setback from the boundary with a residential zone, residential property - 16.5.1.4 b.
+Sunlight and outlook at boundary with a residential zone, residential property and road - 16.5.1.5 c.
 Outdoor storage of materials -16.5.1.6